rekredhead/rekredhead/README.md

 **`Developer | Blockchain Enthusiast`**

 I am a freelancing full stack web developer.
 Currently I am in my 3rd Year in University and available for part-time work.
 I am really into programming ( not with Java ) and learning about the Blockchain Space.
+I really like solving problems by breaking them down to small manageable issues.
 I am capable of building projects such as:
 - Web Apps and Websites
 - Automation Tools